ahmedmusawir/moose-next-framework-v3-supabase/README.md

 # moose-next-framework-v3-supabase

+# DO NOT USE THIS!
+NEXT.JS 14 IS A PIECE OF OVER-CACHED SHIT!

+## USE v4.0 BASED ON NEXT.JS 13 - STABLE

 The v3.0 of the New Moose Next Framework w/ Tailwind, Shadcn, Zustand &amp; Supabase

 ## Coverd in v3